huma-engineering/huma-docs/data-collection/clinician-portal/managing-health-data/symptoms.md

 As well as data points from tracking modules, Huma also collects symptoms reported by the patient and tracks them with time/date stamps and severity grading.
 Symptoms can be set up from the Admin Portal and customised to the needs of the specific Deployment.
 ## How it works​
 On the Patient Dashboard, look for the **Symptoms** module.
-TThe module tile shows a list of the most recent symptom submissions.
+The module tile shows a list of the most recent symptom submissions.
 If the full list of symptoms doesn’t fit on the line, just hover over the link to view the full list.

 ![Patient Dashboard](./assets/TrackSymptoms01.png)